West Texas A&M’s Buffalo Stadium construction update

-That’s the percentage that Pena says they’ve completed regarding the brand new Buffalo Stadium.
+That is the percentage that Pena said they have completed regarding the brand new Buffalo Stadium.

 “I can’t even describe how exciting it’s been with the folks that I’ve talked to in the community and just the project team and the students here that are coming in, the families,” said Pena.